JuliaLang/julia/doc/stdlib/arrays.rst

    ..
 Docstring generated from Julia source

    Return all the data of ``A`` where the index for dimension ``d`` equals ``i``\ .
 Equivalent to ``A[:,:,...,i,:,:,...]`` where ``i`` is in position ``d``\ .

-.. function:: slice(A, inds...)

-   ..
-Docstring generated from Julia source

-   Returns a view of array ``A`` with the given indices like :func:`sub`\ , but drops all dimensions indexed with scalars.

 .. function:: setindex!(A, X, inds...)